Jasper-Nelligan/ByteLog/README.md

 # ByteLog - Daily Update App

-This application was built for the HireUp Full Stack Developer Challenge.
-It leverages the T3 Stack—featuring Next.js, TypeScript, Tailwind CSS, tRPC, Prisma, and Zod—along with Shadcn UI for component styling and PostgreSQL as the database.
+This application leverages the T3 Stack—featuring Next.js, TypeScript, Tailwind CSS, tRPC, Prisma, and Zod—along with Shadcn UI for component styling and PostgreSQL as the database.

 ## Features: